 Greek yogurt with fruit

-Any kind of yogurt makes for an ideal high protein snack, but specifically greek yogurt.
-Its counterpart, regular low-fat yogurt, is great but there are some slight differences between them.
+Any kind of yogurt makes for an ideal high protein snack, but we specifically went with greek yogurt because there are some slight differences between its counterpart, low-fat yogurt.
 Regular yogurt typically has fewer calories, less protein, and slightly more calcium.
 Greek yogurt has more protein (20 grams per cup), less sugar, and a creamier texture.
 Either way, both types are packed with probiotics, high in calcium, and are a great source of protein!

 Greek yogurt has almost as much, if not more, protein than processed protein snacks, but they provide your body with better nutrients that keep your digestive health in top shape and improve your bone health!
 Plus, it's delicious, filling, and easy to prep!